KhronosGroup/SPIRV-Tools/readme.md

 * Based on SPIR-V 0.99 Revision 32
   * Supports core instructions and enumerants from Rev 32.
-  * Instructions are currently limited to 264 words.
-* Supports all core instructions, for 32-bit code.
-  * Handling of non-32-bit literal numbers has been recently clarified.
-    Those changes have not been applied.
 * All GLSL std450 extended instructions are supported.
 * Assembler only does basic syntax checking.
-No cross validation of IDs or types is performed.
+No cross validation of IDs or types is performed, except to check literal arguments to `OpConstant`, `OpSpecConstant`, and `OpSwitch`.
 * OpenCL extended instructions are not supported.

 ### Validator